My Visit to Pitcairn Island

 Island Trail Exploration — Tropical Flora & Volcanic Landscape

 Network of trails through tropical vegetation (bananas, papaya, coconut, breadfruit, mango).
 Volcanic terrain with steep ridges and hidden valleys.
 Seabird colonies (frigatebirds, tropicbirds, noddies).
 Wildflowers and native plant species.
 Historical sites including mutineers' original homes and gravesites.
-Quad bike tours available (driven by islanders).
+Quad bike tours available (driven by islanders) at $35 per person.
 Limited time constraints mean short walks only.
 Wear sturdy shoes — terrain rugged and paths steep.
 Humid tropical climate.
 Bug spray recommended.

 Meet the Islanders — Living History